TaskCoach.AI Blog

 Emergency Fund: The Boring Buffer That Prevents Financial Disasters

-3-6 months of expenses in a liquid account.
-The most under-loved piece of personal finance — and the single intervention that prevents most catastrophes from compounding into multi-year setbacks.
+3 to 6 months of expenses in a liquid account.
+It's the most under-loved move in personal finance, and the one intervention that keeps most disasters from compounding into multi-year setbacks.

 The Strength Of Weak Ties: Why Acquaintances Get You More Jobs Than Close Friends